Exploring and Benchmarking the Planning Capabilities of Large Language Models: Benchmark

-\subparagraph{Logistics} Logistics is an AI planning problem from IPC-1998 \footnote{\url{https://github.com/potassco/pddl-instances/tree/master/ipc-1998}} expressed in PDDL that involves arranging the delivery of packages to their destinations using trucks within cities and airplanes between cities.
-The aim is to optimize transportation modes under constraints such as vehicle capacities and locations, showcasing model's ability to manage multi-step logistics efficiently. \subparagraph{Mini-Grid} Mini-Grid is a task from Artificial Intelligence Planning Systems (AIPS)-1998 \footnote{\url{https://github.com/AI-Planning/pddl-generators/tree/main/minigrid}}, also expressed in PDDL.
+\textbf{Logistics: } Logistics is an AI planning problem from IPC-1998 \footnote{\url{https://github.com/potassco/pddl-instances/tree/master/ipc-1998}} expressed in PDDL that involves arranging the delivery of packages to their destinations using trucks within cities and airplanes between cities.
+The aim is to optimize transportation modes under constraints such as vehicle capacities and locations, showcasing model's ability to manage multi-step logistics efficiently.

+\textbf{Mini-Grid: } Mini-Grid is a task from Artificial Intelligence Planning Systems (AIPS)-1998 \footnote{\url{https://github.com/AI-Planning/pddl-generators/tree/main/minigrid}}, also expressed in PDDL.
 We create various floorplans with rooms containing random configurations of key shapes.
 The goal then is for a robot to navigate from an initial position to a designated goal cell.